ViniciusKendy17/Viniciuskendy17/README.md

 <div align = "center" >

-### 🔎 I´m currently training to compete on August for World Skills
+### 🔎 I´m currently training to compete on August for World Skills as a web developer. <br>To see a little bit more about me, [Click here](https://viniciuskendy17.github.io/)
 </div>

 <br>